exadel-inc/esl/docs/COMMIT_CONVENTION.md

-If you are using Visual Studio Code then you can use the following [plugin](https://marketplace.visualstudio.com/items?itemName=vivaxy.vscode-conventional-commits) to be sure that ou are following commit convention.
+If you are using Visual Studio Code then you can use the following [plugin](https://marketplace.visualstudio.com/items?itemName=vivaxy.vscode-conventional-commits) to be sure that you are following the commit convention.

 ## Convention Goals